mintyfrankie/project-elissa/README.md

 - [ ] Setup devcontainer with selenium and chrome
 - [ ] Find ways to exclude irrelevant products in the database
+- [ ] For reviews, it lacks the rating and title for reviews outside of France.
+Need to find a way to get them.